kubernetes/website/content/en/docs/tasks/configure-pod-container/assign-cpu-resource.md

 Each node in your cluster must have at least 1 cpu.

-A few of the steps on this page require that [metrics-server](https://github.com/kubernetes-incubator/metrics-server) service is running in your cluster.
-But if you don't have metrics-server running, you can do most of the steps, and it won't be a problem if you skip the metrics-server steps.
+A few of the steps on this page require you to run the [metrics-server](https://github.com/kubernetes-incubator/metrics-server) service in your cluster.
+If you don't have metrics-server running, you can skip those steps.

 If you are running minikube, run the following command to enable
 metrics-server: